Getting Started as a WriterJul 09, 2017

 6. Will.
 Just as the moment of conception is not in itself a human life, so your conception will take bodily shape thanks to the many decisions you make which add flesh to it and the care and time and love you give it.
 Your idea will happen because you have the will to make it happen.
 You will need a love of the craft and a willingness to study it closely, the novel idea will have a burning emotional meaning to you which will keep you working at it (it is the hidden story of your life and your existence demands it be resolved in your lifetime) and to maintain the will to write it you might dedicate it, again in secret, to someone you love.

-You will find it easiest to deliver when you make a commitment to do so, and Kritikme is here for that purpose, and will give you a deeper, fresh understanding of craft whilst working alongside you, the way a runner has a running mate, to write the novel.
-You will find camaraderie and support at Kritikme with fellow writers sharing a fairly universal journey that is the novel writing process openly and warmly and generously.
-Last night my published writers and novices agreed that Kritikme was their best chance of writing a novel they needed to write.
+You will find it easiest to deliver when you make a commitment to do so, and The Novelry is here for that purpose, and will give you a deeper, fresh understanding of craft whilst working alongside you, the way a runner has a running mate, to write the novel.
+You will find camaraderie and support with fellow writers sharing a fairly universal journey that is the novel writing process openly and warmly and generously.

 I salute you writers.
 No question is silly, no sorrow unimportant, no work anything less than vital to you and your lifetime.
-Find your safe place here with Kritikme.
+Find your safe place here.
 Start fruitful work amongst friends sooner rather than later.